azumio/argus-sdk-ios-public/food-lens-sdk/README.md

 Demonstrates how to use UI less food recognition method for getting food on the picture from the library

+#### :hammer_and_wrench: AICameraWithCustomUI

+Demonstrates how to add custom controls inside camera view controller

+#### :hammer_and_wrench: ResultFromPictureLibrary

+Demonstrates how to present edit screen for the food recognition result for the given UIImage bypassing camera screen

+#### :hammer_and_wrench: AICameraAndViewResult

+Demonstrates how to view, edit and delete previously confirmed food checkins

 ## License